breatheco-de/exercise-landing-page-with-react/README.md

 Technologies: HTML, CSS, JS, React.

-Ok, time to take it up a notch.
 Let's build [this landing page](https://blackrockdigital.github.io/startbootstrap-heroic-features/) using React Function Components.
 The idea is to split Bootstrap components into different function Components, they'll be all imported in the main component Home.jsx

 ***Please use Function Components for this***